 Relationships between staff develop over time, just as each member develops the knowledge and skills necessary to do a great job.

 This matters.
-80% of New Zealand employers surveyed in 2017 by recruitment company Hays believed skills shortages would negatively impact the operation of their business or department (this was up from the previous year’s 74%).
+70% of Australian employers surveyed by recruitment company Hays for their Salary Guide believed skills shortages would negatively impact the operation of their business or department (up from 67% in 2019).

 Any steps you take to reduce turnover and inspire good people to build their careers with the company will mean your business will function more efficiently and effectively.